turbokongen/hass-AMS/README.md

 If it does not decode your data, please submit a ticket, and I will try to make a parser for your meter.

-If your meter type shown "unknown", please submit a ticket, and I will add your meter to the module.

 Works with the following swedish and norwegian meters: